amfairley/nunisi/README.md

 **Delete review modal**<br>
 The delete review modal pops up to make the user confirm a deletion, preventing them from accidentally deleting thier review with one mouse click.

+### Form validation
+Form validation is handled throughout the website.
+When needing more than the built in validation tools, these are included in the forms when a model is accessed or in the view for accessing the database (e.g. searching for available rooms).
+A good example of this is in the review forms.py file, where there are defined cleaning steps to ensure that the content is a certain length, all sections are present and that the trip being reviewed is in the past.

 ## Future Development
 - Footer